 Today, the park is an oasis of green and blue within the big city hustle and bustle of Fukuoka.
 It’s a site for picnics, barbecues, jogging, dog walking and just passing the time.

 If you want to get out on Ohori Pond, there are rowing boats, water strider boats and swan boats available at the boat house at the northern end of the pond.
-Depending on the size, swan boats rentals range from ¥1,100 to ¥1,600 for 30 minutes.
-Strider boats (imagine something like a water bicycle) are ¥600 for a single rider version or ¥1,000 for the tandem version, also for 30 minutes.
-The row boats (which hold up to 3 adults) are the best value at ¥600 for 30 minutes.
+Depending on the size, swan boats rentals range from ¥1,200 to ¥1,600 for 30 minutes.
+Row boats are ¥800, also for 30 minutes.

 Suggested Activity